charann-000/root-tester/README.md

 ## Disclaimer

-METATRON is for authorized penetration testing only.
+NUETRON is for authorized penetration testing only.
 Only scan systems you own or have explicit written permission to test.
 Unauthorized scanning is illegal.